AndreaNardinocchi/placemark/README.md

 - https://axios-http.com/docs/intro
 - https://github.com/remy/nodemon

-## OpenAPI
+### OpenAPI

-To document the API, the route chosen was that of following a widely accepted stabdard:
+To document the API, the route chosen was that of following a widely accepted standard:

 - https://www.openapis.org/

 However, the tool used is Swagger (https://swagger.io/), which is an OpenAPI specification.

-To, then, create the metadata to document our API to support Swagger/OpenAPI standards, the hapi-swagger plugin https://github.com/glennjones/hapi-swagger was used.
+In order, then, to create the metadata to document our API to support Swagger/OpenAPI standards, the hapi-swagger plugin https://github.com/glennjones/hapi-swagger was used.

 At that point, the HAPI endpoints were annotated with all information needed, and, appropriate metadata conformant with Swagger/OpenAPI got generated.

-To ensure this all works, the Vision and Inert plugins were installed :
+To ensure this all works, the Vision and Inert plugins were installed too:

 - https://hapi.dev/module/inert
 - https://www.npmjs.com/package/@hapi/vision

-Whituot going into further details, once the annotations were added to the **user-api.js**, **category-api.js**, and **placemrk-api.js** files (user-api.js example below of the 'create' action):
+Withuot going into further details, once the annotations were added to the **user-api.js**, **category-api.js**, and **placemrk-api.js** files (user-api.js example below of the 'create' action):

 ```
   create: {